paramaggarwal/paramaggarwal.github.io/index.md

 ### Work

+#### Member of Tech Staff - Craftworks Solutions, Bangalore (May 2017 – Current)

+Explore new ideas and convert them to products with the possibility of eventually spinning them out into independent companies.

+1. [Caliber](http://www.caliberbox.com) - Rethink HR tooling to be data-revenue driven instead of subscription-revenue driven - similar to how Gmail had disrupted email services.
+2. [Kubric](http://www.kubric.io) - Programmatic video generation to enable personalization for each viewer - enables interesting marketing usecases.

-#### Technical Lead - Myntra Designs, Bangalore
+#### Technical Lead - Myntra Designs, Bangalore (Oct 2016 – Feb 2017)

-Have worked on these projects from Jan 2016 till now:

-1. Internal exploratory project as part of Myntra Incubator around conversational interfaces.
+- Led a team of four of us, as we explored conversational interfaces and chat bots.
+- We built a platform for configuring automated responses and integrations into our iOS and Android apps.

-#### Senior Software Engineer - Myntra Designs, Bangalore
+#### Senior Software Engineer - Myntra Designs, Bangalore (Jan 2015 - Oct 2016)

-Have worked on these projects from Jan 2015 till Dec 2015:
+- Worked on a new system to allow fully custom layouts that could be configured from the server based on a CSS-like spec.
+Primitives like text, image and icons could be used along with this layout config to make rich sale banners and landing pages.

-1. Style Feed on iOS app in React Native.
+- Worked on the new feed homepage for the iOS app using React Native.
-2. Remotely configured native layouts for landing pages.
+- This tech migration helped reduce deployment friction and greatly improve development times for everyone on the project.

-#### Software Engineer - Myntra Designs, Bangalore
+#### Software Engineer - Myntra Designs, Bangalore (Oct 2013 - Jan 2015)

-Have worked on these projects from Oct 2013 till Dec 2014:

-1. Front-end for search listing page
-2. Myntra mobile website
-3. Myntra iOS app
+- Worked on the PHP to Node.js migration as part of the team that rebuilt the desktop search page.
+I redid the header and the footer on the website as per the new design with a new floating navigation bar.
+- Worked on the PHP to Node.js migration as part of the team that rebuilt the mobile website with a focus on performance and compatibility with non-JS browsers.
+We also reimplemented checkout flow to work without Javascript.
+- Worked on the desktop to mobile app migration as part of the team that built the iOS app.
+I built the first prototype and we shipped out the complete app in a little over 3 months.
+The homepage of the app was built to be completely configurable based on a config loaded from the server - it was a series of widgets like images, banners and slideshows.
+- The tech migration helped us be able to scale up to our massive sale events.
+The iOS app contributes upwards of 20% revenue.

-#### QA Engineer - Cisco Systems, Bangalore
+#### QA Engineer - Cisco Systems, Bangalore (Nov 2012 - Oct 2013)

-Worked on the software datacenter switches used in a shared virtualization environment.
+- Part of the team that performed QA on Nexus 1000v series of switches for virtualisation platforms
+- We tested for stability, performance and throughput under various conditions.
+- Also installation and upgrade scenarios were performed and tested.

 #### Intern - NTU, Singapore